MattChau01/FuzeChat/README.md

 <strong>FuzeChat is a web application for online chatters who want to chat in a one time chat room.</strong>

 The inspiration for this project was WhatsApp, with the dark background and green buttons.
 I've wanted to create my own messaging app, and was able to accomplish this with FuzeChat!
-The highlight of this application is it's live messaging system.
+The highlight of this application is its live messaging system.
 All users that are connected to a chat room will receive a message that is emitted from a sender.
 Feel free to try the app with the steps below!

 ## Give it a try!